 From Troon the track curves inland past Lochs Semple, Barr and Kilbirnie before sweeping further inland past Paisley and onwards into the heart of Glasgow.

-I’ve already covered Glasgow’s attractions so I’ll suggest another place you might like to visit before the final stop in the city centre, which is Pollock Country Park.
+One attraction you might like to visit before the final stop in the city centre is Pollock Country Park.

-This is the largest park in Glasgow and it contains a heap of woodland and riverside walks, play parks and walled gardens and as it’s just a few minutes bus ride from the Cardonald train station you might like to take a look if you fancy a break from the busy city.
+This is the largest park in Glasgow and it features lots of woodland and riverside walks, play parks and walled gardens, and as it’s just a few minutes bus ride from the Cardonald train station you can easily get there if you fancy a break from the busy city.

 The Kyle Line